 Stillman’s MBA program is recognized by The Princeton Review for having outstanding academic offerings and is a U.S. News & World Report “Top Business School for Part-Time MBAs.”

 Stillman is a place where faculty are truly invested in students’ success—not just in the classroom but also beyond into their personal and professional endeavors.
 Our faculty have been enthusiastic about partnering with graduate students on research projects, which have resulted in several articles coauthored by student-faculty teams, with similar projects in process.

 We also have a dedicated career counselor who helps support the School’s placement efforts.
 Whatever the background, faculty members, program advisors, and the career counselor partner to assist in finding the best career path for each student.

 More than 70% of the Stillman School’s alumni live within commuting distance of the School, making it easy for them to continue to be involved in Stillman programs and initiatives.
 Alumni serve as assessors for MBA student presentations and formal and informal mentors to students.

-For the most part, the Stillman MBA is a 42-credit program (Sport Management requires 43, and the Accounting specialization requires 45 credits).
-It is designed to develop servant leadership with a strong foundation in the functional areas of business such as accounting, economics, and behavioral and quantitative sciences.
+The Stillman MBA is a 40-credit program with an emphasis on applied learning and principled leadership.
+It is designed to develop a strong foundation in the functional areas of business such as accounting, economics, and behavioral and quantitative sciences.

 Are you interested?Yes, connect me!